 First, make sure your systems are updated to help protect against known vulnerabilities.
 Protect devices and systems with reputable security software and firewall protection.
 You can also add software that watches for PII being sent over email or other insecure methods.

-Remember, when it comes to thwarting a phishing attack, acting as a skeptic is a wise move to better protect against these schemes.
+Remember, when it comes to protecting yourself from a phishing attack, acting skeptical is often a wise move to better protect against these schemes.

-Ransomware, malware, social engineering and phishing all encompass different forms of ill-intentioned cyberattacks.
+Ransomware, malware, social engineering and phishing all encompass different forms of malicious threats to consumers and companies:

-While our guide acts as an introduction into the threats posed by phishing, this is by no means an exhaustive list.
+The information in this guide serves as an introduction to the threats posed by phishing, but it is far from comprehensive.
 Phishing and the cybersecurity world change on a daily basis, with attacks becoming increasingly more sophisticated and more challenging to identify.
 The best way to combat cyberattacks is to stay informed about the latest attacks and increase security awareness among consumers and your employees from being a victim of a phishing scheme.